-The water delivered to you our residents is pumped out of these wells, treated, disinfected, and distributed into the water system through approximately 154 miles of water distribution lines.
 In order to maintain a high degree of quality water, staff continually monitors the disinfection process, making necessary adjustments as needed.
-In 2021 alone 3,942 water quality tests were performed to properly monitor the quality within our water distribution system.
-Through this continuous process, the Water Division ensures that all drinking water delivered to you, our customer, is safe and meets regulatory state & federal requirements.
+In 2023 alone, 6,848 water quality tests were performed to properly monitor the quality within our water distribution system.
+Through this continuous process, the Water Division ensures that all which ensures adequate water flow is available for emergencies.